An Impact that Spans the Americas

 “I was convinced the only way to improve people’s chances and a country’s development chances was a good education for everyone,” Vegas told the Harvard EdCast. “[In order to do so], educators needed to understand the world of incentives and how the flow of resources affects what people do and how they do it.”

 By focusing on environments that are remote and where resources are scarce, Vegas found innovative ways to deploy existing resources and develop policies that promote equity.
 In some cases, that meant conducting an in-depth evaluation of early childhood programs across Latin America and the Caribbean to find successful, comprehensive policy interventions that could be scaled and used in other contexts to guide the reduction of inequality across the region.
-In others, it meant securing $151 million to build 12 new schools in a remote area of the Amazon rainforest, renovate 20, and provide 500 other remote schools with the satellite technology to connect with broadcasting center for student instruction.
+In others, it meant securing $151 million to build 12 new schools in a remote area of the Amazon rainforest, renovate 20, and provide 500 other remote schools with the satellite technology to connect with broadcasting centers for student instruction.

 “Too many children, still, are denied the right to a quality education for reasons not of their choosing,” said Professor Fernando Reimers in Ed.
 Magazine.
 “Functioning democracies require citizens who have all been educated to work with others in improving their communities and with her focus on advancing the educational opportunities of the most disadvantaged, Emiliana is playing a critical role in advancing the work in progress, which is democracy, justice, and the rule of law in Latin America.”